ropg/m5core2_adf/README.md

 As you can see, examples that just play sound work out of the box.
 No need to change any source code, you're good to go.
 (The `CONFIG_` defines above make sure 'Custom Audio Board' is selected in ESP-ADF's 'Audio HAL' section of the config and that the I2C port is set up to talk to the Power Management IC.)

-### Microphone: different stream config
+### Microphone: different stream configuration

-To open an input stream, you must replace the `I2S_STREAM_CFG_DEFAULT()` generally used to open the stream with `I2S_STREAM_CFG_M5CORE2_MICROPHONE()`.
-If you repeat the process above with `esp-adf/examples/recorder/pipeline_wav_sdcard` and do this replacement in `app_main()`, it will also just work.
+To open an input stream, you must replace the `I2S_STREAM_CFG_DEFAULT()` the examples generally use to open the stream with our `I2S_STREAM_CFG_M5CORE2_MICROPHONE()`.

+So if you do the same as above with `esp-adf/examples/recorder/pipeline_wav_sdcard` and do this replacement in `app_main()` before compiling, recording will also just work.
 (You'll need to insert a VFAT-formatted SD-card.)

 ### Full duplex: no

-The M5Core2 cannot do full-duplex audio.
-(See below for much more explanation.)
-So any code that keeps two I2S streams open at the same time – whether it actively uses them in a full-duplex fashion or not – needs to be modified to have only one open at a time.
+To the best of my knowledge, **the M5Core2 cannot do full-duplex audio.** (See below for much more explanation.)
+Any code that keeps two I2S streams open at the same time – whether it actively uses them in a full-duplex fashion or not – needs to be modified to have only one stream open at any time.

 &nbsp;

-## Working with esp-adf
+## Working with ESP-ADF

 ### Voice Recognition